mwiertlewski/mwiertlewski.github.io/_people/michael_wiertlewski.md

 ### Research

 Michael Wiertlewski is interested in understanding how humans and robots use their sense of touch to perceive and manipulate their environment.
-In particular, he is interested in the mechanic that underpins the perception of frictional properties and interaction.
+In particular, he studies in the mechanic that underpins the perception of frictional properties and interaction.
 Over the years, he has developed and built a variety of haptic interfaces, robotic tactile sensors and experimental setup to investigate the role of friction in touch.
-He now leads the surface haptics lab at TU Delft.
+He now leads the Surface Haptics lab at TU Delft.

 ### Bio